Tornado Damage Attorney

 - The repair or replacement of a roof

-- The repair or replacement of structure including foundation, frame, etc.
+- The repair or replacement of structure, including foundation, frame, etc.

 - The repair or replacement of vehicles on the property

-- The replacement of any landscaping damaged in the tornado
+- The replacement of any landscaping damaged

-Tornado Damage Depreciation
+Texas Tornado Damage Lawyers

-If your property has been damaged as the result of a tornado and you are experiencing difficulty collecting compensation for your damages from your insurance provider, call the tornado insurance lawyers at Dax F. Garza, P.C. to get the most from your insurance policy.
+If your property has been damaged as the result of a tornado and you are experiencing difficulty collecting compensation for your damages from your insurance provider, call the Texas tornado insurance lawyers at Dax F. Garza, P.C. to get the most from your insurance policy.